Sir Henry Ralph Fletcher-Vane, 4th Baronet

-Sir Henry Ralph Fletcher-Vane (13 January 1830 – 1908) was the eldest son of Sir Francis Fletcher Vane, 3rd Baronet, and his wife, Diana Olivia (née Beauclerk).
+Sir Henry Ralph Fletcher-Vane (13 January 1830 – 1908) was the eldest son of Sir Francis Fletcher-Vane, 3rd Baronet, and his wife, Diana Olivia (née Beauclerk).
 He was a Deputy Lieutenant and Justice of the Peace for Westmoreland and Cumberland and appointed High Sheriff of Cumberland in 1856.
 He was also a County Alderman for Cumberland and was an officer in the Westmorland and Cumberland Yeomanry, commanding the regiment from 1879 until 1891 when he was appointed the regiment's Honorary Colonel.
 He was the fourth Baronet of Hutton and the first cousin of Sir Francis Vane.

 Life

-Henry Ralph Fletcher Vane was born on 13 January 1830, educated at Eton and Christ Church, Oxford, and succeeded his father to the baronetcy in 1842 at the tender age of 12.
+Henry Ralph Fletcher-Vane was born on 13 January 1830, educated at Eton and Christ Church, Oxford, and succeeded his father to the baronetcy in 1842 at the tender age of 12.
 In 1852 it was rumoured that Sir Henry was amorously involved with Isabella Henrietta Theodora Long, the granddaughter of Horatio Walpole, 2nd Earl of Orford:

 It is stated that a marriage is on the tapis between Sir Harry Vane, Bart., of Hutton hall and Armathwaite, Cumberland, and Isabella Henrietta Theodora, youngest daughter of Henry Lawes Long, Esq., of Hampton Lodge, Surrey, and the Lady Catherine Long.

 In 1871, at the age of 41, Sir Henry married Margaret Maxwell Gladstone at Glencairn in Dumfries, Scotland.
 Margaret was the daughter of Thomas Steuart Gladstone, of Capenoch, co.
 Dumfries; Thomas Gladstone was the eldest son of the Liverpool based merchant and plantation owner, Robert Gladstone, and his wife, Catherine (née Steuart); he was also the first cousin of William Ewart Gladstone, the Liberal Prime Minister who was a contemporary of Sir Henry's uncle at Eton.
 In 1835, Thomas and two of his brothers, Robert and William, became the trustees and executors of their father's will and guardians of their younger siblings.
 He was responsible for managing the Jamaican properties and plantations and for dividing the estate equally between the siblings.
-In his own right, Thomas Gladstone was a merchant and broker in the Liverpool firm of Gladstone and Sergeantson through which he expanded his commercial interests into South American Guano, Australian farming as well as trade with Asia.
+In his own right, Thomas Gladstone was a merchant and broker in the Liverpool firm of Gladstone and Sergeantson through which he expanded his commercial interests into South American guano, Australian farming as well as trade with Asia.
 In later life he retired to Capenoch house, Dumfriesshire.
 His younger brother Adam Steuart Gladstone became an East India merchant.

-In 1872, shortly after his marriage, Sir Henry Ralph Fletcher Vane was embroiled in unpleasant litigation.
-The litigation was initiated by his uncle, Frederick Henry Vane, the youngest son of his grandfather, Sir Frederick Fletcher Vane, 2nd Baronet.
-Ironically, Sir Henry may have met his wife through the introduction of Frederick Henry Vane who had been at Eton with William Ewart Gladstone.
-An account of the beginning of this dispute is contained in the memoirs of Frederick Henry Vane's son, Sir Francis Patrick Fletcher Vane, later 5th Baronet:
+In 1872, shortly after his marriage, Sir Henry Ralph Fletcher-Vane was embroiled in unpleasant litigation.
+The litigation was initiated by his uncle, Frederick Henry Vane, the youngest son of his grandfather, Sir Frederick Fletcher-Vane, 2nd Baronet.
+Ironically, Sir Henry may have met his wife through the introduction of Frederick Henry-Vane, who had been at Eton with William Ewart Gladstone.
+An account of the beginning of this dispute is contained in the memoirs of Sir Frederick son, Sir Francis Patrick Fletcher-Vane, later 5th Baronet: